skip to Main Content

 Mānoa Creative Productions (MCP)

-Mānoa Creative Productions is an RIO at the University of Hawaiʻi at Mānoa committed to providing tools, animation techniques, leadership skills, communication skills, and network necessary to fulfill potential interests and wants of the School of Cinematic Arts Animation students.
+Mānoa Creative Productions (MCP) is a Registered Independent Organization (RIO) at the University of Hawaiʻi at Mānoa committed to providing tools, animation techniques, leadership skills, communication skills, and networking opportunities for Animation students in the School of Cinematic Arts.
 MCP organizes events and opportunities for SCA students to get involved with their community, collaborate on projects, showcase their films, and improve their creative works.
-For more information, please email mcpc@hawaii.edu or visit their Instagram @manoacreative
+For more information, please email mcpc@hawaii.edu or visit the organization’s Instagram page (@manoacreative).

 Click here to submit your portfolio!